 Dear Sir,

-Normally in every appointment order in termination clause, there will be the words that either side one month salary or one month"s notice pay.
+Normally, in every appointment order, the termination clause includes the provision that either party must give one month's salary or one month's notice pay.

-In this case, she has given notice period with an intention to work.
-But you have relieved her immediately.
-As such you have to pay one month salary if she claims.
+In this particular case, the employee gave notice with the intention to work, but you immediately relieved her of her duties.
+Consequently, you would be required to pay one month's salary if she makes a claim.

 HYDERABAD.